Lenni Brenner: Berkeley 1964, arrest and imprisonment

 Lewis Feuer frequently referred to Brenner (Glaser) as the nihilistic Nechayev of the FSM, the evil genius behind the movement.
 The UC sent a representative to testify against Brenner's probation while Brenner was denied the right to call witnesses on his own behalf.
 The court ruling revoked his probation on the grounds that he had obstructed police in the execution of their duties.
 He was sentenced to 1 to 10 years' imprisonment.
 Brenner's appeal against his conviction was turned down by Judge Richard Sims who however, according to Brenner, wrote that he was troubled by Judge Dieden's ruling.
 For Sims, Brenner was not a felon.
 If he were mentally ill, referral to an appropriate institution would have been proper.
 Were he a trespassing social malcontent, he should have been judged for a normal misdemeanour.

 UC faculty scholar William Petersen wrote an extensive report on the incident which, on 17 May 1965, was read into a Senate inquiry into putative Communist influence on American universities into internal security laws.
 In it Petersen described Brenner as a convicted narcotics user who assaulted police.
 Brenner subsequently spent 39 months in jail at California Men's Colony.
 In the Oakland lockup, while waiting to be sent to the state penitentiary, he met and had intense discussions with Huey Newton.
 He recalls that his time in prison enabled him to read widely in the library, enjoy free medical care, and engage with some of the "most impressive & intelligent people" he encountered in the 60s decade.

 Brenner was released on January 22, 1968, after serving a term of 3 years and 3 months.
 In a memoir of the period, one of the FSM leaders, Michael Rossman argued that the movement, in failing to stand by Brenner when he was targeted by the authorities, had effectively betrayed him and his distinctive campus voice.

-Latter activism
+Later activism

-Brenner joined in the Free Speech Movement when it emerged on campus in the mid-1960s.
 He was an anti-war activist during the Vietnam War.

 In 1968 he co-founded the National Association for Irish Justice, the American affiliate of the Northern Ireland Civil Rights Association.

 In the 1990s, he and the Black Power leader Kwame Ture (aka Stokely Carmichael) co-founded a Committee against Zionism and Racism.
 They also published The Anti-War Activist.

-In the early 2000s, he also became active in endeavouring to organize a Coalition for Narcotic Law Reform in the US.
+In the early 2000s, he became active in endeavouring to organize a Coalition for Narcotic Law Reform in the US.

 Brenner spoke at an Israeli Apartheid Week event in 2011 at Berlin, Connecticut.